rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 VSEARCH download: https://github.com/torognes/vsearch

 2)  Blast2GO provides a full-featured GUI experience for sequence annotation.
-Here, we circumvent some of the limited search options and slow network speeds by limited its use to Gene Ontology aquisition.
+Here, we circumvent some of the limited search options and slow network speeds by limiting its use to Gene Ontology aquisition.
 Blast2GO will be run as an indepedent application during the workflow to generate a single output file.

 BLAST2GO download: https://www.blast2go.com/blast2go-pro/download-b2g